jpegleg/eaas-deployment-d/README.txt

 Clone the git repo and then build out the files/changes you need.

 If you use this on your own, I expect that you might:
+- swap out local repository for a docker registry, update registry commands in scripts
 - update eanginx to include an actual NGINX configuration and web content
 - replace the keycert.pem file in the HAProxy container with your key and cert pair
 - replace all instances of ACCOUNT with the user or customer id for the deployment